Saskatchewan and Nova Scotia issue invitations to apply for provincial nomination

 This week, Nova Scotia and Saskatchewan have issued invitations to apply to skilled worker candidates through their Provincial Nominee Programs (PNPs).

-Most Canadian provinces and territories (with the exception of Quebec and Nunavut) operate their own PNPs.
-Through these programs, interested candidates may be invited to apply for a provincial nomination.
-Although provincial nomination is not in itself the same as a permanent residence, it can act as the first step towards gaining permanent residence from Immigration, Refugees and Citizenship Canada (IRCC).
+Canadian provinces and territories, except of Quebec and Nunavut, all operate individual PNPs.
+Although obtaining provincial nomination is not in itself the same as gaining permanent residence, it can act as the first step.

-The PNP is responsible for over 105,000 PR admissions to Canada per year.
-It began in 1998 and has steadily increased the number of PNP admissions each year because the federal and provincial governments consider it an effective tool to promote the economic development of the country outside of the provinces and urban centres with already high immigrant populations.
+The PNP invites over 105,000 PR admissions to Canada per year.
+It began in 1998 the number of PNP admissions has increased each year because the federal and provincial governments consider valuable in the promotion of wide-spread economic development.

 On November 8, Nova Scotia issued letters of interest to candidates through the Nova Scotia Labour Market Priorities stream for the first time since February.